FKnottenbelt/LS_120/120/lesson_5/08_oo_twenty_one/twenty_one.md

     jack, queen, king |	10
     ace |	1 or 11

-- Player turn: the player goes first, and can decide to either "hit" or "stay".
+- Player turn: the player goes first, and can decide to either `"hit"` or `"stay"`.
 A hit means the player will ask for another card.
-  Remember that if the total exceeds 21, then the player "busts" and loses.
+  Remember that if the total exceeds 21, then the player `"busts"` and loses.
 The decision to hit or stay will depend on what the player's cards are and what the player thinks the dealer has.
 For example, if the dealer is showing a "10" (the other card is hidden), and the